kubernetes/website/content/en/blog/_posts/2022-10-18-kubernetes-1.26-deprecations-and-removals.md

 The Kubernetes project recommends using CRI version `v1`; in Kubernetes v1.25 the kubelet can also negotiate the use of CRI `v1alpha2` (which was deprecated along at the same time as adding support for the stable `v1` interface).

-This version will [remove CRI `v1alpha2` support](https://github.com/kubernetes/kubernetes/pull/110618) entirely, which will result in the kubelet not registering the node if the container runtime doesn't support `v1`.
-This means that [containerd 1.5](https://github.com/containerd/containerd/blob/main/RELEASES.md), which only supports `v1alpha2`, will not be supported in Kubernetes 1.26, and as such upgrading to containerd version 1.6 or higher must be done before upgrading to Kubernetes v1.26.
-Other container runtimes that only support the `v1alpha2` are equally affected: users should contact their container runtime vendor for additional instructions in how to move forward.
-Note, that there are tools like [stargz-snapshotter](https://github.com/containerd/stargz-snapshotter) that act as a proxy between kubelet and container runtime and those also might be affected.
+Kubernetes v1.26 will not support CRI `v1alpha2`.
+That [removal](https://github.com/kubernetes/kubernetes/pull/110618) will result in the kubelet not registering the node if the container runtime doesn't support CRI `v1`.
+This means that containerd minor version 1.5 and older will not be supported in Kubernetes 1.26; if you use containerd, you will need to upgrade to containerd version 1.6.0 or later **before** you upgrade that node to Kubernetes v1.26.
+Other container runtimes that only support the `v1alpha2` are equally affected: if that affects you, you should contact the container runtime vendor for advice or check their website for additional instructions in how to move forward.

+If you want to benefit from v1.26 features and still use an older container runtime, you can run an older kubelet.
+The [supported skew](/releases/version-skew-policy/#kubelet) for the kubelet allows you to run a v1.25 kubelet, which still is still compatible with `v1alpha2` CRI support, even if you upgrade the control plane to the 1.26 minor release of Kubernetes.

+As well as container runtimes themselves, that there are tools like [stargz-snapshotter](https://github.com/containerd/stargz-snapshotter) that act as a proxy between kubelet and container runtime and those also might be affected.

 ## Deprecations and removals in Kubernetes v1.26 {#deprecations-removals}